| Innisfree Poetry

 It was some time before cupidity staked its claim on Springfield.
 The real estate promoter had not arrived.
 Property was not fought for, and no one was greedy about a little ground.
 A choice lot might be sold for a broken-down horse.

 Houses were about sixteen feet square and made of rough logs.
 Not a nail or a piece of iron was used in their construction, and the doors were swung with leather and a latchstring hung outside.
-Everybody has a horn made from the largest and longest oxhorn and it was used, excepting at mealtime, as a signal of distress.
+Everybody had a horn made from the largest and longest oxhorn and it was used, excepting at mealtime, as a signal of distress.
 Every settler’s horn-tone was known and the neighbors responded to its call, which might mean that the cabin was surrounded by wolves; a child was lost; or fire.

 Wild game and venison were plentiful and bread was dark and scarce.
 They called it “poundcake” and Mrs. Campbell used to say that for years after coming to Springfield she had scarcely anything else to eat.

-As soon as they could, the pioneers built them a schoolhouse.
+As soon as they could, the pioneers built themselves a schoolhouse.
 It had a dirt floor, one log cut out for a window, and not even a door or shutter at the opening but it was better than none and what it lacked in architectural virtue was made up in old uncle Joe Roundtree’s teaching of the three ’R’s.
 Then on Sunday a shelter made from oak logs beside a spring in the woods north of Captain Jones’ residence, the Methodists and Presbyterians gathered to praise the God of their fathers.
 They had a racetrack too.
 Mr. Campbell, who was fond of horses, built it.
 It was southeast of town, a prairie.
 Then evangelism caught up with Mr. Campbell.
 He joined the church.
 That spelled the doom of the race course and according to our historian, “It was broke up.”

 A courthouse was erected: a land office opened.
 As life became less strenuous, the lighter activities increased.
 Dances became so popular that the number of people attending was regulated by the number of puncheons in the floor.
 Red bandana handkerchiefs reached the height of fashion among gentlemen of class, and a white one drawn from a man’s pocket would evoke a laugh and the comment, “Look, he’s got his sister’s handkerchief.”